The setting of a story is a powerful driver for hooking readers.

 Since the setting of a story is so essential to the plot and characters, it’s very important that you stretch it out enough that it will be read and enjoyed.

-A tip: Learn how to write dialogue in a way that engaging your reader and helps build the setting.
+A tip: Learn how to write dialogue in a way that engages your reader and helps build the setting.
 You can experiment with first-person, second-person POV, and third-person POV to find the best way to pull people into the setting.